hendraronaldi/ecommerce_customer_churn/Readme.md

 2. **Supporting Metric → ROC-AUC**
    - Evaluates model discriminative power independent of thresholds.
    - Widely used in churn research as a benchmark for classification quality.

-3. **Supporting Tool → Precision & Recall**
-   - Reports Precision and Recall for each class.
-   - Provides transparency into trade-offs, allowing business stakeholders to see exactly how many churners are caught versus how many loyal customers are misclassified.

 **Summary:**
 - **F2-Score** will be the headline evaluation metric.
 - **ROC-AUC** provides a threshold-independent comparison across models.
-- **Precision & Recall** ensures interpretability and business clarity.

 ---